Difegue/LANraragi/tools/Documentation/basic-operations/first-steps.md

 * [ ] Change Security Settings
 * [ ] Enable and configure wanted Plugins to tag your content
+* [ ] Move the Thumbnail Folder to a dedicated folder if you don't want them alongside your content
 * [ ] Change the default Content Folder to your personal folder, or start adding files to the default Content Folder!

 {% hint style="info" %}